Home » Water Softening » Water Softener Guides » Water Softener Pros and Cons (Benefits): Do I Need One?

 The Disadvantages of Water Softener (Cons)

-Of course, soft water and water softening devices aren’t bereft of their cons.
-The main disadvantages of water softeners that you need to contemplate before opting for one are:
+Of course, soft water and water-softening devices also have their downsides.
+The main disadvantages of water softeners that you need to consider include the following:

-• Reduced dietary mineral intake: Although there are other ways for mineral intake, water remains a source of important nutrients like calcium and magnesium.
-That’s especially the case for infants.
+• Reduced dietary mineral intake: Although there are other methods of mineral intake, water remains a vital source of key nutrients like calcium and magnesium.
+This is especially the case for infants.
 Reduced mineral intake can adversely affect bone growth, immunity, and blood sugar levels.
+So, if you use a water softener, ensure you and your kids find other sources of minerals, like calcium and magnesium.

 • Soft water isn’t good for plants and soil: Plants depend on minerals like calcium, iron, and manganese to grow and carry out vital tasks such as photosynthesis.
 Therefore, watering them with soft water isn’t recommended.
 Moreover, in the ion exchange process, minerals are replaced with sodium, and sodium can cause soil degradation.
-On a small scale, soil degradation can decrease the quality of soil, and on a large scale, it may lead to bigger issues like soil erosion.
+On a small scale, soil degradation can decrease soil quality, and on a large scale, it may lead to issues like soil erosion.

 • Water softener systems are quite expensive: A good water softener system costs upwards of $1,000.
-This doesn’t include installation and maintenance cost which easily adds up to a couple hundred dollars per month.
+This doesn’t include installation and maintenance costs, which can easily add hundreds of dollars to the overall price.

 Are Water Softeners Really Worth It?